Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

 \subsection{Surface Reconstruction}

-Although our focus is on efficiently learning a hybrid representation that ensures alignment between Gaussians and mesh faces, the surfaces reconstructed by our method are of high quality.
-In Fig. \ref{fig:im_mesh_normal}, we visualize the reconstructed meshes and their normal maps, comparing our method against the baseline.
-The results demonstrate that our method effectively captures the surface details of a scene, whereas SuGaR \cite{Guedon23_SuGaR} may produce floating patches and holes in the mesh.
+While our primary goal is to efficiently learn a hybrid representation aligning Gaussians with mesh faces, the resulting surfaces are of high quality.
+In this section, we focus on comparisons with surface-bound methods that explicitly reconstruct a mesh and bind appearance to the surface, such as SuGaR \cite{Guedon23_SuGaR}.
+Fig.~\ref{fig:im_mesh_normal} shows the reconstructed meshes and their normal maps.
+Compared with the baseline, our method better preserves surface details, whereas SuGaR \cite{Guedon23_SuGaR} often produces floating patches and mesh holes.

-For a quantitative evaluation of the meshes, we compare the reconstructed mesh to the ground truth from the NeRF-Synthetic dataset using the Chamfer Distance (CD) metric.
-The computation method follows NeRF2Mesh \cite{Tang23_NeRF2Mesh}, where 2.5M points are sampled from the surfaces of both the ground truth and the reconstructed object through ray casting.
-For a more comprehensive assessment, Tab. \ref{tab:chamfer_dist} presents the CD results, the number of faces, the rendering PSNR, and the training time.
-The results demonstrate that our reconstructed meshes achieve both high quality and training efficiency.
-Additionally, our Gaussian-based appearance model enables high-quality rendering even with fewer faces compared to NeRF2Mesh.
+For quantitative evaluation, we compute the Chamfer Distance (CD) between our reconstructed meshes and the ground-truth geometry from the NeRF-Synthetic dataset.
+The evaluation follows NeRF2Mesh \cite{Tang23_NeRF2Mesh}, in which 2.5M surface points are sampled from both the ground-truth and reconstructed meshes using ray casting.
+Tab.~\ref{tab:chamfer_dist} reports the CD values, face counts, rendering PSNR, and total training time for a comprehensive comparison.
+The results demonstrate that our reconstructed meshes achieve high geometric quality with significantly lower training cost.
+Furthermore, our Gaussian-based appearance model supports high-fidelity rendering even with fewer mesh faces compared to NeRF2Mesh.

-Furthermore, the learned mesh without refinement is already of satisfactory quality.
-This indicates that for applications requiring only an untextured mesh, our method can produce excellent results very efficiently, with a training time of just 16 minutes.
+Notably, the mesh obtained before refinement already exhibits satisfactory quality.
+For applications that require only an untextured mesh, our method delivers excellent results with just 16 minutes of training.